Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 5. A **binary search tree** is a rooted binary tree data structure such that for any node $x$, all nodes in the left subtree of $x$ have keys $<x$ while all nodes in the right subtree of $x$ have keys $>x$.
 6. Binary search trees’ height range from $\log_2 n$ (when balanced) to $n$ (when degenerate).
 7. The time complexity of operations on the binary search tree is linear with respect to the height of the tree $O(h)$.
-8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm <span style="color:#42ba96">$O(\log n)$</span>.
+8. Hence, in a balanced binary search tree, the nodes are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm <span class="good">$O(\log n)$</span>.
 9. An implementation of a binary tree:
    ```c